-Prior to Comcast, Mr. Chernak worked at Unitel in Toronto, Ontario Canada and was VP of product and technology with Impact Telecom in Spokane, WA (acquired by Worldcom.)
+Prior to Comcast, Mr. Chernak worked at Unitel in Toronto, Ontario Canada and was VP of product and technology with Impact Telecom in Spokane, WA (acquired by Worldcom).
 He started his career at Bell Labs, the R&D unit of AT&T.

-Mr. Chernak hold a Masters Degree in Applied Math from Rutgers University and a B.S. in Electrical Engineering from Lehigh University.
+Mr. Chernak holds a Masters Degree in Applied Math from Rutgers University and a B.S. in Electrical Engineering from Lehigh University.

-Board/Committee Memberships Attendance During Fiscal 2023 Principal Occupation for preceding five years Share Ownership Board of Directors (4) N/A Retired; SVP Complex Solutions, Comcast Business at Comcast Corporation 0 (1)
+Board/Committee Attendance During Principal Occupation for preceding five years Share Memberships Fiscal 2024 Ownership Board of Directors (3) 6/10 (60%) Retired; SVP Complex Solutions, Comcast Business at Comcast Corporation 0 (1)